mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 Engineering Diffraction
 -----------------------

 - New IDF for upgraded VULCAN instrument

 Improvements
 ############

 - BackToBackExponential fitting parameters read from .xml file and output to .prm file for GSAS-II.
+- The Engineering Diffraction interface can now be saved as part of a project file, and can save/restore in the event of a crash as part of the general project save system.

 Single Crystal Diffraction
 --------------------------